How to Run Effective Remote & Virtual Sales Presentations

 2. During the sales presentation

 Next, start the virtual sales meeting as you would in a face-to-face setting – by building rapport for at least 2 minutes.
-This is usually your chance to casually catch up with them and certainly check in on them, especially around how economic situations have affected business.
+This is usually your chance to catch up with them casually and check in on them, especially regarding how economic situations have affected business.
 Once settled in, you want to confirm the agenda and solicit feedback on the meeting.
 If possible, make sure you double confirm, “Is this what you had in mind?
 Are we heading in the right direction?
 Is there anything else you want to talk about?”

 3. After the sales presentation

-Lastly, it’s time to ensure that both parties agree on what are the next steps.
+Lastly, it’s time to ensure that both parties agree on the next steps.
 Post-meeting, send a recap email to your prospect, and add all of your notes to your Customer Relationship Management software (CRM), adding reminders for critical dates and setting a specific follow-up schedule.
 Ultimately, as sales professionals, we never want our customers to wait on us; instead, we want to be waiting on them.

-5 Top Virtual Sales Presentation tips
+5 Top Virtual Sales Presentation Tips

 1. Know your tools